critoma/quantum/README.md

 - 'Quantum Computing: An Applied Approach' 2nd Edition by Jack D. Hidary, Springer, 2021, ISBN: 978-3-030-83274-2 | ISBN: 978-3-030-83273-5
 @ https://link.springer.com/book/10.1007/978-3-030-83274-2

-# Bloch Sphere Visualisation Github
+# Bloch Sphere Visualisation Repo
 These repos are included in this repo and they are used for visualisation of the qubit(s) and quantum gates representation in Bloch sphere - author Casey Duckering:

 https://github.com/cduck/bloch_sphere